csathenaryu/CSE364_Group10/readme.md

    > Free to search.
 Make new applications.
    > To see more details of REST API, refer to [REST API Guide](#rest-api).

-Using `VIM PROJECTOR` will give you a list of recommended movies with information such as `titles`, `genres`, and `links to imdb`.
+`VIM PROJECTOR` recommends you a list of movies using infoamation such as `titles`, `genres`, and `links to imdb`.
-Also, it will give you random movie.
+There also is a feature that will give you a random movie.
 Find your next movie to watch with `VIM PROJECTOR`!!!

 If you want more information about our **recommendation algorithm**, please see [Recommendation Algorithm](#recommendation-algorithm).